 What is the future of PMO?

-PMOs are becoming more and more widespread, but PMOs’ potential existence in the future remains unclear.
-Emerging technology, such as smart devices, AI, and the IoT (Internet of Things) could replace many PMO’s daily functions.
-Many businesses already appreciate applications that report their progress analytics efficiently and quickly.
+PMOs are becoming more and more widespread, but their potential existence in the future remains unclear.
+Emerging technology, such as smart devices, AI, and the IoT (Internet of Things) could replace many of the PMO’s daily functions.
+Many businesses already utilise applications that report their progress analytics efficiently and quickly.
+However, there many other ways a PMO can bring value to organisations, including:

-● Understand how AI and IoT can impact the PMO space, and what the gaps they can’t close, so that you can target the PMO function appropriately.
+• Understanding how AI and IoT can impact the PMO space, what the gaps they can’t close, and implementing strategies to breach these.

 Conclusion

-PMO has been increasing in popularity.
-Through PMO strategies, companies are realizing growth, efficiency of process and successful standardization.
+PMOs have been increasing in popularity.
+Through PMO strategies, companies are realising growth, efficiency of process and successful standardisation.
 Experienced and effective people are at the core of effective PMOs, and as emerging innovations arise and more innovation is pursued by businesses, PMOs must grow to adapt and change.